 I’ve worked for AOL for over twelve years.
 In that time, I’ve only been completely offline for more than twenty-four hours twice: first when a bunch of friends and I went to Carlsbad Caverns and none of us had laptops yet (this was 1998), and in 1999 when Jen and I got married and went on a three day cruise.
 That’s over eight years of pretty much constant connection to e-mail, IM, and everything else.\

 Back to the break… in the beginning of my internet life (1995), it was just e-mail, and not a lot of it.
 I worked with a relatively small number of people, I was relatively isolated within the company, and wasn’t involved in anything outside of work that would produce much e-mail.
 Then, came the buddy list and instant messaging.
 OK, two forms of interruption, but pretty much exclusively used for work and at work.
-Fast forward 12 years, and now here’s what’s built up in the almost thirty-six hours I was able to stay away until the DT’s got me and I had to check:
+Fast forward 12 years, and now here’s what’s built up in the almost thirty-six hours I was able to stay away until the DT’s got me and I had to check:- over 270 e-mails

-• over 2,100 unread items in my feed reader (from 581 feeds – recently pruned down from 680 – and I just marked them all read… didn’t even read ’em – it you blogged something you really need me to read, send me e-mail)
+- over 2,100 unread items in my feed reader (from 581 feeds – recently pruned down from 680 – and I just marked them all read… didn’t even read ’em – it you blogged something you really need me to read, send me e-mail)

-• untold messages on twitter (I haven’t even checked… thankfully, I can ignore all of them and I don’t think anyone’s feelings will be hurt)
+- untold messages on twitter (I haven’t even checked… thankfully, I can ignore all of them and I don’t think anyone’s feelings will be hurt)

-• 45 Facebook notifications (also ignored, mostly because I don’t like Facebook)\
+- 45 Facebook notifications (also ignored, mostly because I don’t like Facebook)\

 I checked recently and I receive, on average, 21 instant messages an hour (that’s almost 200 during the course of my regular 9 hour work day).\